Godspark/MM7PartyBuilder/README.md

 - Spear (Master)
 - Body Magic (Grandmaster)
 - Alchemy (Grandmaster)
-The program would list the following two party combinations, (which are the only two combinations fulfilling the requirements):
+The program will list the following two party combinations, (the only combinations fulfilling the requirements):
 - Knight, Cleric, Druid, Sorcerer
 - Archer, Cleric, Druid, Sorcerer